pingfu/pingfu.github.io/_posts/2026-05-18-safety-framework.md

 There are videos online of climbers [hitting](https://youtu.be/We-nxljgnw4) the [deck](https://youtu.be/v8pEe5X1-Lc) as their experienced belayer unexpectedly discovered the edges of the GriGri's safe operating envelope.
 That's the kind of footgun you really don't want in a safety device: a failure mode you only discover by using it incorrectly in the field.

 And that’s the thing about ATCs: they don't have hidden failure modes.
-The instant you use one incorrectly, everybody knows, because the device continuously forces its failure modes into the operator’s awareness.
+The instant you use one incorrectly, everybody knows, because the device continuously forces its failure modes into the user’s awareness.
 If your brake hand comes off, the rope runs free and the climber falls.
 The cognitive model of the device matches its physics.

 So how does the GriGri have a failure mode that ends up hidden from some users?
 How does a device designed, marketed, sold (and then bought) as a safer alternative to the ATC become actively less safe in the field?

-It's a phenomenon that affects the GriGri and many other devices.
+It's a phenomenon that emerges not just with the GriGri, but from many other devices too.
 It arises when users believe that devices are actively safe, without understanding that failure conditions still exist, or what they are.

-In the case of the GriGri, if the user misunderstands its safety properties, it's easy to see how their attention can drift, or the brake-hand discipline can soften.
-It also explains why users might start to override cams for convenience, or anthropomorphise the device as "automatic".
-In each case, the lapse in correct operating procedure is underpinned by the dangerously incomplete understanding that *the GriGri will automatically catch the climber*.
+In the case of the GriGri, if the user misunderstands its safety properties, it's easy to see how their attention can drift, or brake-hand discipline can soften.
+It also explains why users sometimes start to override cams for convenience, or anthropomorphise the device as "automatic".
+In each case, the lapse in correct operating procedure is underpinned by the dangerously flawed belief that *the GriGri will automatically catch the climber*.

-Without appreciating that failure modes exist, operators no longer actively defend against them.
+**Without appreciating that failure modes exist, users often stop actively defend against them.**

 Said another way, users will often treat `Level 3: Safety Assisted` devices as `Level 4: Fail-Safe` devices if their failure modes are not apparent during normal use, or cannot be discovered without training.

-And that's a much harder catch in the field, because the operator doesn't know what they don't know.
-So asking "can you use that device competently and safely?" turns an honest, well-intentioned answer into something insidiously difficult to know when to trust.
+And that's a much harder catch in the field, because the user doesn't know what they don't know.
+Asking "can you use that device competently and safely?" turns an honest, well-intentioned answer into something insidiously difficult to verify.

-Does my belayer understand exactly when and how their belay device will fail?
-If there's a GriGri on the wall, that becomes a lot harder to reason about.
+Does the belayer understand exactly when and how their belay device will fail?
+Hopefully.
+But if they're using a GriGri, that becomes a lot harder to reason about.

 | Level | Name | What the device provides |
 |:---:|---|---|